Forge a New Path Forward

 Licensed Master Social Worker

-I am a Licensed Master Social Worker under supervision for my clinical social work license by Jessica Glenn, LCSW-S. She is a therapist specializing in childhood trauma, complex trauma, and high-functioning anxiety.
+I am a Licensed Master Social Worker under supervision for my clinical social work license by Jessica Glenn, LCSW-S. She is a therapist specializing in childhood trauma, complex trauma, traumatic grief and high-functioning anxiety.

 Under Section 2799B-6 of the Public Health Service Act, the “No Surprises Act,” you have a right to receive a “good faith estimate” explaining how much your therapy services will cost.
 Healthcare providers are required to provide clients who do not have insurance or who choose not to use their insurance for therapy services with an estimate of the cost of those services.